-Syntax: TRUNC( Number a ; Integer b )
+Syntax: TRUNC( Number A ; Integer B )

-Semantics: Truncate number a to the number of digits specified by b.
-If b is zero, or absent, truncate to a decimal integer.
-If b is positive, truncate to the specified number of decimal places.
-If b is negative, truncate to the left of the decimal point.
+Semantics: Truncate number A to the number of digits specified by B. If B is zero, or absent, truncate to an integer.
+If B is positive, truncate to the specified number of decimal places.
+If B is negative, truncate to the left of the decimal point.